rationalagents/twbxless/README.md

 ### Does twbxless provide access to the external data sources used to make a workbook?

-No. twbxless only reads data that's stored within the .twbx/.hyper files, data that can be viewed in Tableau desktop by anyone who downloads the .twbx file.
+No, twbxless only reads data that's extracted, stored within .twbx files.

+### How often can I get fresh data?

+Because twbxless only reads the data extracted into the .twbx file, the publisher of the workbook would need to refresh the extract first using Tableau.
+For example see [How to Keep Data Fresh](https://help.tableau.com/current/online/en-us/to_keep_data_fresh.htm).

 ### Does Google Sheets' IMPORTDATA work with http://localhost:8080 URLs like the ones in the examples?